ian-lundy27/Workshop-Lab/README.md

 Makes instances of the topic class for each of topics in the /library directory, and creates a basic user interface to interact and fetch information from the articles.
 Also provides an interface to add new topics, as well as new articles.
 Rediscovers the contents of /library after adding a new topic/article to keep the runtime of the application up to date.

 ### Future Refactoring
-*Change rediscovering of new topics/articles so that only new objects are discovered and not everything*
+*Restructure main class menu methods*
+As it is, the UI is just a series of methods that call one another depending on the input.
+We would prefer this to be something more modular and automatic so that the addition or removal of further methods is simpler.
+This could be accomplished by creating new classes to support the creation of option objects or by using some third-party library.

+*New class representing the library directory*
+On the subject of restructuring the main methods, we would prefer to have another class representing the contents of the library.
+This would allow the collection of topics, as well as methods related not only to every topic but also every article, to be located inside this new class.
+Some of the main methods would fit better in this new class, and it would simplify the code involved in keeping track of the user's/UI state in the main method.

+*Change rediscovering of new topics/articles so that only new objects are discovered and not everything* Whenever a topic is added or an article is added, the new topic/article is discovered (i.e. added to the appropriate list of objects) by running the startup discovery process again.
+This means the program has to rediscover every topic and article instead of just the one that was added.
+This is unlikely to cause slowdowns (unless used with an extremely large library) but it is still inefficient, and we would like to improve it.